Bhavya-Kapadia/Data-Visualization-Dashboard/README.md

 # Data-Visualization-Dashboard
-Data Visualization Dashboard built using HTML, CSS, JavaScript, and Python to display sports product sales using interactive charts and graphs.
+Bhavya Sports Sales Dashboard is a data visualization project that shows sports product sales insights using interactive charts and graphs.
+The dashboard is built using HTML, CSS, and JavaScript for the user interface, while Python is used to generate visualizations like pie charts and bar graphs to analyze sales data across cities and products.